-Strategic deworming, which is often used in large stables, involves treating all horses with the same preparation at the same time on a regular basis.
-This is done seasonally (during the grazing period from spring to fall), two to four times per calendar year.
-Different groups of active ingredients are used seasonally to target specific worm species and prevent the parasites from developing resistance.
+In strategic deworming, which is commonly used in large stables, all horses are treated at the same time with the same medication at regular intervals.
+This is done seasonally during the grazing season from spring to fall, a total of two to four times per calendar year.
+To specifically target different types of worms and prevent the development of resistance in the parasites, different groups of active ingredients are used depending on the season.

-With selective deworming, a worming treatment is only administered if a parasite infestation has actually been detected.
-This type of deworming is less stressful for the horse's body, as treatment is only carried out if an infestation has been proven.
-Another advantage of selective deworming over strategic deworming is that it reduces the development of resistance.
+With selective deworming, a deworming treatment is administered only when a parasitic infestation has actually been detected.
+This type of deworming is less stressful for the horse’s body, as treatment is given only when an infestation has been confirmed.
+Another advantage of selective deworming over strategic deworming is that it leads to reduced development of resistance.

-In selective deworming, fecal samples are taken from the horse every two to three months for three days and examined for parasites and their eggs by a laboratory or your veterinarian.
-If a worm infestation is detected, the appropriate veterinary medication is administered.
-To prevent immediate reinfection, all stalls must be well mucked out and the paddocks must be cleaned of manure.
-If no parasites or their eggs are found in the feces, fecal samples should be sent in for testing again after two to three months, as worm infestation can still be present even if the fecal sample is negative, as the eggs are not excreted continuously.
+With selective deworming, fecal samples are taken from your horse every two to three months for three days and tested for parasites and worm eggs by a laboratory or your veterinarian’s office.
+If a worm infestation is confirmed, an appropriate, veterinarian-prescribed medication is administered.
+To prevent immediate reinfection, all stalls must now be thoroughly mucked out and the paddocks cleared of manure.
+If neither parasites nor their eggs are found in the feces, new fecal samples should be sent in for testing after two to three months.
+This is because even with a negative fecal sample, a worm infestation may still be present, as eggs are not continuously shed.

-Whether strategic or selective, in a stable with multiple boarders and shared paddock and pasture use, everyone must participate.
-All measures should be carried out simultaneously.
-Subsequent stable hygiene must also extend to all stalls and open areas used by the horses.
-This is because deworming is useless if one horse is not dewormed and excretes the parasites in its feces, which are then ingested by the next horse in the pasture.
-The recommendation for deworming is to allow three days of special aftercare and to suspend group housing during this time.
+Whether strategic or selective—in a stable with multiple boarders and shared paddock and pasture use—everyone must participate.
+All measures should be implemented simultaneously.
+The subsequent stable hygiene routine must also extend to all stalls and all open areas used by the horses.
+After all, the entire deworming process is ineffective if one horse is not dewormed and excretes parasites in its feces, which the next horse in the pasture then ingests.
+It is recommended to implement special follow-up care for three days and to suspend group housing during this time.

 Most horse owners are now familiar with Cushing's syndrome and its symptoms in horses.
 A disease with very similar symptoms is equine metabolic syndrome (EMS).
 In its early stages, it is therefore often confused with equine Cushing's syndrome.
 But what is the difference?